tony-michaelson/tony-michaelson.github.io/_posts/2023-12-28-how-to-select-the-right-language-for-your-next-project.md

 ##### Kotlin

 To set up a Kotlin multiplatform project in IntelliJ, the website directs us to install the plugin and create a new project using Android Studio.
 However, this process doesn't automatically set up a target for the backend.
-Fortunately, with some investigation, we discovered this [useful project starter tool](https://kmp.jetbrains.com/) from JetBrains.
+Fortunately, with some investigation, I discovered this [useful project starter tool](https://kmp.jetbrains.com/) from JetBrains.

-Initially, the project didn't build successfully, and it required some experimentation with different Java versions until we understood the necessary configuration.
-Additionally, we had to accept the Android licenses, which necessitated using Java 8, and manually copy the license files into the project.
+Initially, the project didn't build successfully, and it required some experimentation with different Java versions until I understood the necessary configuration.
+Additionally, I had to accept the Android licenses, which necessitated using Java 8, and manually copy the license files into the project.
 None of these steps were immediately obvious to us, and the error messages were somewhat misleading.

-Once we got the project up and running, it became easy to understand the layout and relationships between the sub-projects.
-We also found a Gradle task for running the backend and deploying the project to Android or iOS for testing the UIs.
+Once I got the project up and running, it became easy to understand the layout and relationships between the sub-projects.
+I also found a Gradle task for running the backend and deploying the project to Android or iOS for testing the UIs.
 The turnaround time for making a simple UI change and applying it to the app in the Android simulator on my machine was approximately 2.5 seconds after the initial setup.

 It's worth noting that the UI API is the same as [Jetpack Compose](https://developer.android.com/jetpack/compose/documentation), and the Compose Multiplatform project implements this API for other platforms.

 ##### Flutter

 Setting up a Flutter project was straightforward, and everything worked out of the box.
 While there isn't an option for including a backend project, it's easy enough to add one manually.
-The [Flutter UI](https://docs.flutter.dev/ui) framework compiles the UI for all platform targets, and the hot reload feature works very well for all the platforms we tested.
+The [Flutter UI](https://docs.flutter.dev/ui) framework compiles the UI for all platform targets, and the hot reload feature works very well for all the platforms I tested.
 Flutter's ability to maintain the application state between reloads makes UI development remarkably smooth.
 Intuitively, it feels like a significant time-saving in the UI development process.

 ##### Summary